FUSEngineering/EGR16-Spring24-Arduino-Theresa-John-Mariano-Brendan/README.md

     - List questions encountered in the setup phase of the project.
     - Attach a copy of the technical notes recorded by each member as an appendix.
 SHOULD include (in own words): scan of handwritten/typed notes with descriptions of key components of the kit and topics reviewed in the lessons.

+2) Final Memo ——— DUE

 ## Meeting Notes

+### Meeting 8 ——— Mon.
+04/22 at 12:00PM

+ACTIVITIES:
+- QUEST
+- Debugged issue with clearing robot.

+NOTES:
+- We tried to use the magnet and ran into the issue of the arms not moving and the magnet erasing the drawn line.

+TO-DO:
+- Task 4 and move on quickly!

+——— END MEETING ———

+### Meeting 7 ——— Mon.
+04/19 at 12:00PM

+ACTIVITIES:
+- Working through task 3.
+Came across an error where it will no longer fully clear the robot, even if the workspace appears clear.

+NOTES:
+- Task 2 no longer works either.

+TO-DO:
+- Debug issue.

+——— END MEETING ———

+### Meeting 6 ——— Mon.
+04/17 at 12:00PM

+ACTIVITIES:
+- Debugged the issue with Task 2.
+Had to cause a wait period to give motors time to respond.

+NOTES:
+- Working on Task 2, working up to 3.

+TO-DO:
+- Task 3.

+——— END MEETING ———

+### Meeting 5 ——— Mon.
+04/16 at 12:00PM

+ACTIVITIES:
+- Working through Lesson 4.
+Started testing the DC motor but ran into an issue.

+NOTES:
+- Issue was that when one line was commented the DC motors would not turn properly.

+TO-DO:
+- Debug the issue.

+——— END MEETING ———

 ### Meeting 4 ——— Mon.
 04/15 at 12:00PM

 ACTIVITIES: